maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never.md

 ### When to install?

 You do want to install, to keep things simple.
-People advising "do not install!" usually justify their decision by some colloquial "facts" like "I don't want to pollute my local repository".
+People advising "do not install!" usually justify their decision by some colloquial "beliefs" like "I don't want to pollute my local repository".
 That justification is a red herring as can be seen
-above: this implies that these people **are married to their local repository**.
+above: this implies that these people **are married to their local repositories**.
 They insist on keeping "pristine" something that is part of "planned maintenance".
 This justification is just wrong, or, it may reflect those users confusion what Local Repositories are about.
-Local repositories are just almost the same the part of project(s) you are working on, like checkouts.
+Local repositories are almost the same the part of project(s) you are working on, like checkouts.
+They are "within your work context", not outside.

 {{% alert title="Story time" color="info" %}}